Estelí

 Located on the Pan-American Highway, 150 km north of Managua, Estelí is a fast-growing and progressive city.
-It enjoys a pleasant climate throughout most of the year due to its location in the north central highlands at a mean elevation of 844 m (2769 ft) above sea level.
-The city is also surrounded by forested mountains of pines, oaks, and walnuts, and plateaus that go up to 1600 m above sea level, some of which are protected as natural reserves.
+It enjoys a pleasant climate most of the year due to its location in the north central highlands at a mean elevation of 844 m (2769 ft) above sea level.
+The city is also surrounded by forested mountains of pines, oaks, and walnuts, and plateaus up to 1600 m above sea level, some of which are protected as natural reserves.

 History

 The first settlement of what would become the City of Esteli occurred in Villa Vieja in 1685.
 It was founded by a group of Spaniards fleeing Nueva Segovia which at that time suffered from pirate attacks.
 Villa Vieja was then replaced by a new settlement (San Antonio de Pavia) from where the city of Esteli has grown.
 Today there is evidence of the first church in the Villa Vieja sector of the city.

 The town is described in 1858 as "a little town in a small plain through which winds the river of the same name..."
 It is described as having a grist-mill and that "the country produces considerable wheat of medium quality."

 Esteli was described in 1920 as having 8,000 inhabitants and as being a rich and growing center.

 Estelí was the scene of heavy fighting in the civil war against the Somoza government from 1978 to 1979.
 The city was heavily air-bombed by the regime's National Guard and burnt by the FSLN guerrillas, which reduced many of the city's buildings to rubble.
 The human casualties were around 15,000; many of them were youths massacred on suspicion of being part of the insurrection due to the infiltration of anti-government guerillas from the Pacific of Nicaragua whom used the city as a war theater.
 Estelí rebuilt all but some structures, such as the Teatro Montenegro and the Government Palace, and a few may still show bullet holes.